grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-http/response/response-html.md

 ---
 title: 'Response.html()'
-excerpt: 'Parses response as HTML and populate a Selection.'
+description: 'Parses response as HTML and populate a Selection.'
 ---

 # Response.html()